 This interactivity will make playing and storytime that much more fun.
 You can hide objects in front of your child and they’ll seek them out.
 You can point to pictures as you read and your baby should follow your finger and your gaze.
 Bang on an object like a cooking pot and they should delight in banging on the pot with you.

 Some of this interactive play might be prompted by your baby too.
 The problem is what is play for your baby may not feel playful to you.
-For instance, repeatedly dropping a beloved toy while they’re in their high chair might seem inexplicable, but for a 12-month-old it’s a fun experiment to see how you react.
+For instance, repeatedly dropping a beloved toy while they’re in their high chair might seem monotonous to the point of exasperation to a parent, but for a 12-month-old it’s a fun experiment to see how you react.

 Red Flags: If your child has been responsive and interactive and appears to stop or regress, it’s important to speak to a pediatrician.
 But keep in mind that regressions may not be sudden and they will need to be placed in the context of your child’s development.
 An hour or even a day of a less responsive and interactive baby does not necessarily indicate a problem.